WalidAleem/Udacity_Forum_Activity_Comparison/README.md

 * In total, the participant should submit no more than 6 slides.
 All presentations must be created using Google Slides.

 ## Project Structure

+-	My Hypothesis assumption was as follows “it’s more likely we will find the male users are greater than female users.”.
+-	Excel sheet has been made for data analysis and 6 Slide shows created to represent the data.
+-	I have randomly picked up 150 (Divided equally between males and females ) students from who participated in Forum.
+-	I counted every student’s post/questions and replies as an activity.
+-	I visually represented the activities for each group (male/female) using Histogram.
+-	As sample distributions were positively skewed, to avoid the effect of outliers, Median has been calculated for each group, where I found Median is 18 activities per student for males and 15 for females.
+-	I calculated the inter quartile range IQR for both group to measure the variability of data where I found males IQR is 55 activities and females IQR is 40 activities.
+- Hypothesis found to be confirmed.